-Iceland is actually known for its natural hot springs due to the volcanic activity we experience.
-In this guide, we’re going to hop in our Kuku Camper Van and show you some of the best hot pools are, and both some popular and not-so-popular destinations can be found!
+Iceland is known for its natural hot springs due to the volcanic activity.
+In this guide, we’re going to hop in our Kuku Camper Van and show you the best hot springs of Iceland!

 Why are thermally heated pools so popular?

 Well, my friend, let me explain it to you this way - have you ever had a puppy snuggle with 100% of you all at once?
 If not, you’ll know what it’s like when you soak in one of our many heated pools.